 |This is a blue-tailed day gecko we often see close to the river.|

-In the meanwhile, many of us are given the opportunity to play a role, however small and seeming insignificant in the realm of things, that may or may not impact the future.
-If doing so, brings us peace and purpose then the effort and dedication was valuable and meaningful.
+Meanwhile, many of us are allowed to play a role, however small and seemingly insignificant in the realm of things, that may or may not impact the future.
+If doing so brings us peace and purpose, then the effort and dedication were valuable and meaningful.

 |Our cute little bushbuck baby with her mom on the left is growing up quickly.|

-Some may say, everything we do is for our own personal pleasure.
+Some may say, everything we do is for our pleasure.
 And, we’d be foolhardy to deny that reality.
-But, if somehow through our daily stories and photos we can provide a moment of pleasure to others throughout the world who may be reading our posts, then this daily commitment was all worthwhile.
+But, if somehow, through our daily stories and photos, we can provide a moment of pleasure to others throughout the world who may be reading our posts, then this daily commitment was all worthwhile.
 For this, dear readers, we glean our greatest joy.
 For this, dear readers, we thank all of YOU.